Identity formation: Interpersonal identity development

 Interpersonal identity development allows an individual to question and examine various personality elements, such as ideas, beliefs, and behaviors.
 The actions or thoughts of others create social influences that change an individual.
 Examples of social influence can be seen in socialization and peer pressure, which can affect a person's behavior, thinking about one's self, and subsequent acceptance or rejection of how other people attempt to influence the individual.
 Interpersonal identity development occurs during exploratory self-analysis and self-evaluation, and ends at various times to establish an easy-to-understand and consolidative sense of self or identity.

-Interaction

-During interpersonal identity development, an exchange of propositions and counter-propositions occurs, resulting in a qualitative transformation of the individual.
-The aim of interpersonal identity development is to resolve the undifferentiated facets of an individual, which are found to be indistinguishable from others.
-Given this, and with other admissions, the individual is led to a contradiction between the self and others, and forces the withdrawal of the undifferentiated self as truth.
-To resolve the incongruence, the person integrates or rejects the encountered elements, which results in a new identity.
-During each of these exchanges, the individual must resolve the exchange before facing future ones.
-The exchanges are endless since the changing world constantly presents exchanges between individuals and thus allows individuals to redefine themselves constantly.

 Collective identity

 Collective identity is a sense of belonging to a group (the collective).
 If it is strong, an individual who identifies with the group will dedicate their lives to the group over individual identity: they will defend the views of the group and take risks for the group, often with little to no incentive or coercion.
 Collective identity often forms through a shared sense of interest, affiliation, or adversity.
 The cohesiveness of the collective identity goes beyond the community, as the collective experiences grief from the loss of a member.